iNeso1984/iNeso1984/README.md

 # Hello 👋🏽, my name is Vanessa Withun

-#### I am a Software Developer and Artist specialized in Visual Design, Big Data, and ML, pursuing a graduate degree in CS and ML.
-I am experienced in both Front-end and Back-end web development and enjoy creating visually impactful designs and learning content.
+#### I am a Software Developer and Artist specialized in Visual Design, Data, and ML, pursuing a graduate degree in CS and ML.
+I am experienced in both Front-end and Back-end web development and enjoy creating visually impactful designs and learning content, mostly for my daughter that I homeschool and myself lol.
 I am currently immersed in Deep Learning, MLOPS, AI, and Data Engineering.
+I'm also a professional artist who works with charcoal, acrylic, and oil, and have exhibited in galleries and museums throughout the United States.

 ![banner](https://vanessawithun.com/wp-content/uploads/2024/10/BG-art_edited.png)